iekanat/emba/Watson.md

 > Arthur Conan Doyle, 1887

-As the quote above signifies, is IBM's pride in Watson justified or is it a bit overblown?
+Is IBM's pride in Watson justified or is it a bit overblown?
 While Watson Explorer has all the functionality needed.
 Currently Watson is not very good at understanding what is needed.
 Make no mistake though, Watson will not stay this way for long.

-IBM is giving out these free trials precisely for this reason.
-Watson will improve at a rapid pace with the data collected from trial users and become only more useful.
+IBM is giving out these free trials to improve Watson's knowledge of predictive analytics.
+Watson will improve at a rapid pace with the data collected from trial users and only become more useful.

 While you may not feel threatened by Watson Explorer now.
 Consider what IBM is trying to achieve in the light of the recent [article on predictive analytics algorithm that performed better than human analysts](http://www.fastcodesign.com/3052528/evidence/this-algorithm-is-better-at-predicting-human-behavior-than-humans-are?utm_source) in a competition.
 If you can teach machine learning to a machine, can it replace human analysts?